 Well ... let me tell you, or ask anyone who has done a HIIT workout, you can get a great workout in a short amount of time that.
 And moving your body and working out consistently can help improve fat loss.

-Plus, as your body adjusts to higher stress levels, and the work load you are putting on it, your body can end up burning more calories during your body’s repair cycle within the following 24 hours.
+Plus, as your body adjusts to higher stress levels, and the work load you are putting on it, your body can end up burning more calories during your body’s repair and recovery process.

 Activities such as EMOMs, cross-training, sprints, burpees, and high-intensity aerobics classes are great ways to do this.

 Weight lifting and resistance training can help increase the number of calories you burn in a day, because it helps stimulate and create lean body mass or muscle tissue.

 Muscle tissue is very metabolically active, while fatty tissue is not.
 1 pound of muscle will burn roughly 8-10 calories per day while at rest, which is about 3x as much as fatty tissue.